researchproject-FEM/FEM-Impact-Simulation-of-Drone-with-a-Soft-Target/README.md

 # Drone Arm Impact Simulator

 Simulates a drone arm striking a human head-neck system, coupling structural failure of the arm with biomechanical injury assessment.
-The model is designed to evaluate the risk posed by a falling or colliding drone to a bystander's head.
+The model is designed to evaluate the risk posed by a colliding drone to a bystander's head.

 ---